marselsampe/java-xml-rpc-sample/README.md

 # java-xml-rpc-sample
-List sample of client-server XML-RPC Programming build with Java.
+List sample of client-server XML-RPC Programming build with Java.<br/>
 These projects use Netbeans for IDE.

 1. XMLRPC_Array : Sample of array (Vector) data type.